sjxliu/milestone1/readMe.md

 11/12/21[Working]:
 Working on menu and linking it... my game doesn't actually work because I broke it trying to add a scoreboard and the death function.

+11/13/21 [Working]:
+Working on Menu CSS and functionality.
+Am panicking a little about the actual functionality of the game itself but I don't know what I don't know so I need to take a break and work on everything else haha.
+My goal today is to resize my buttons and link them to the proper functions.
+If I get this done I will go back to trying to fix my death and scoreboard